xiang-gao-phe-2024

 Professional Profile

-Dr. Xiang Gao is an Assistant Professor of Public Health Education at the University of North Carolina–Greensboro (UNC-G).
-Dr. Gao’s research seeks to understand how socioecological factors affect health disparity among vulnerable populations.
-Dr. Gao’s reach lines cover cardiovascular disease epidemiology in African Americans, driving behaviors in emerging adults, and injury and violence prevention in high school students and Asian Americans.
-Dr. Gao’s active research investigates the impacts of sociodemographic and health-related factors on intimate partner violence and domestic violence, firearm laws on firearm violence, and Asian Americans’ experiences with firearm violence.
-In addition to being an Epidemiologist and public health researcher, Dr. Gao is a pedagogue.
-Dr. Gao teaches Epidemiology and Public Health Data Analysis for undergraduates.
+Dr. Xiang Gao is a tenure-track Assistant Professor in the Department of Public Health Education at the University of North Carolina Greensboro (UNCG).
+Dr. Gao also holds research affiliations with the Carolina Asia Center (CAC) and the Carolina Center for Population Aging and Health (CCPAH) at UNC Chapel Hill.
+In terms of research, Dr. Gao’s research seeks to understand how socioecological factors affect health disparities and equity among vulnerable populations.
+Dr. Gao’s research lines cover cardiovascular disease epidemiology in African Americans, driving behavior in emerging adults, and injury and violence in high school students and Asian Americans.

-• M.P.H. in Epidemiology, Indiana State University, Bloomington
+• M.P.H. in Epidemiology, Indiana University, Bloomington

 • M.D. in Preventive Medicine, Fujian Medical University, Fuzhou City, China